notice

 You should plan on having minutes presentation time.
 We suppose this to be the principal guide in judging the length of the paper you send.
 It is the norm at SEP meetings for speakers to present rather than read their papers (and this is a virtue), so it is to be expected that presentation time and page length will only loosely correlate.

-That said, do please bear in mind that a referee needs to both grasp the content of your paper and be able to readily envisage how you could present it in the available time.
+That said, do please bear in mind that paper referees need to both grasp the content of your paper and be able to readily envisage how you could present it in the available time.
 So, if your paper runs long, you might for this reason want to prepare a shortened version.

 Getting There